clemenko/dtr_worker/README.md

 ## Purpose

-This script will list, update, and reset DTR's capacityMap based on the number of cores per DTR replica (i.e. DTR Worker node).
+This script will list, update, and reset DTR's capacityMap `mirror`, `scan`, and `scanCheck` based on the number of cores per DTR replica (i.e. DTR Worker node).

 ## How to Run